MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

    % Flag; saves the coil sensitivity map if true doSave = true;

-If the paths aren't set in the script, a file selection dialog box will pop up at run time, where the user has to select the pre-scan .mdr files.
+If the paths aren't set in the script, a file selection dialog box will pop up at run time, where the user has to select the pre-scan .mrd files.
-In order the body coil file,  the surface coil file and the directory where the result is saved (if the flag is set to true).
+In order: the body coil file, the surface coil file, and the directory where the result is saved (if the flag is set to true).

 .. _automatedEstimation: